sguox002/leetcode/leetcode-all.md

 ->>

 ### dfs
+- dfs to group connected
+- dfs avoid visiting parents
+- dfs for all paths
+- dfs with rank to detect cycles. a lot of cases can also be done via bfs, union find, backtracking.

 <<-1219	Path with Maximum Gold    		65.6%	Medium
 mxn matrix with gold, 0 means you cannot cross.
 You cannot visit the same cell again. you can start and stop any place.
 - dfs: at any position with gold do dfs, visited changed to 0. and find the max.
 ->>

 <<-1254	Number of Closed Islands    		61.1%	Medium